TobiaszCudnik/phpquery/docs/Callbacks.md

 -   `pq()->each()`
 -   `pq()->map()`

-===CallbackReference=== Finally, CallbackReference can be used when we don't really want a callback, only parameter passed to it.
+### CallbackReference

+Finally, CallbackReference can be used when we don't really want a callback, only parameter passed to it.
 CallbackReference takes first parameter's value and passes it to reference.
 Thanks to that, we can use **if statement** instead of **callback function**.

 #### Example 3